 In addition to the animals, visitors can participate in family activities in some of the historic houses and the TYCO Visitors Center where hands-on weaving programs will take place.
 Figtree Kitchen Café is open daily, throughout the event.

-Strawbery Banke is also hosting several special programs in conjunction with the event.
+Strawbery Banke is also hosting a special program in conjunction with the event:

 Meet the Animals Special Program for Kids

 Monday, April 24 through Thursday, April 27, 9-10 am

 Led by a heritage animal breeder and educator this program, presented for an hour before the animal tent opens to the public each day, is designed to give children age 4 to 8 (all ages admitted) an opportunity to meet the baby lambs, kids, chicks and other animals, up close.
 Participants will learn about milking, feed the animals and create a fiber craft gift to take home.
 Ticket includes a breakfast snack and all-day admission to the Baby Animals event.
 Tickets are $25 per child (must be accompanied by a responsible adult, at no additional cost).
 Program is limited to 12 children per day.